Order by 9 am on December 17th for Christmas delivery. Festive season delays expected. Free shipping on orders over R500.

 Conclusion

 So, can dogs eat lentils?
-Yes, they can, and doing so provides nutritional benefits that can support their health in multiple ways, from digestive health to muscle maintenance.
+Yes, they can, and doing so provides nutritional benefits that can support their health in multiple ways.
 However, understanding the proper preparation and integration of lentils into your pet’s diet is key to unlocking these benefits while minimising potential risks.

 By following the guidelines for proper preparation, gradual introduction, ensuring a balanced diet, and consulting veterinary professionals for personalised advice, dog owners can make informed decisions that contribute to the longevity and vitality of their canine companions.